 Description:

 A course with a Guided Writing and Research (GWR) designation includes direct instruction in the research and writing process.
 This includes the following: locating and analyzing sources; crafting and supporting a logical thesis or argument; incorporating and correctly citing reliable academic sources via direct quotation and paraphrase; and organizing an essay such that the argument is fully explained and supported.
 Faculty provide consistent feedback on research and writing that culminates in a minimum of 3500 words of finished written work produced throughout the course.
 Evaluation of a student’s performance in research and writing is a significant component of the final grade.
 Classes are appropriately reduced in size to facilitate careful instruction in research and writing.
 Additionally, only 200-level classes are designated as GWR.
+It is the expectation that a student successfully complete EN 100 before enrolling in GWR.

 Student Learning Outcomes for Guided Writing and Research: